 How To Purchase And Store Potatoes

-Potatoes can be eaten with the skin on or peeled, but you should always scrub them thoroughly just before cooking and remove any green or discolored areas and “eyes” or sprouts.
+Potatoes can be eaten with the skin on or peeled, but you should always scrub them thoroughly just before cooking.
+You also want to peel away any green or discolored areas and remove “eyes” or sprouts.

 There are a number of potato varieties commonly available in the marketplace.
 When choosing what type might work best in a particular recipe, you’ll want to take the starch content into consideration.

 Potato varieties considered to be “starchy” are lower in moisture and sugar, but higher in starch.
-Because of the lower sugar content, they tend to break down more when cooked, and this makes them best for baking, mashing, frying and roasting.
+Because of their lower sugar content, these varieties tend to break down more when cooked and are best for baking, mashing, frying and roasting.